webfolder/siqueira.tech/_posts/reports/2018-07-16-add-infrastructure-for-vblank-and-page-flip-events-simulated-via-hrtimer-in-vkms.md

 work.

 {% include image-post.html
-  path="posts/basic-plain-flip_passing.png"
+  src="posts/basic-plain-flip_passing.png"
-  caption="Figure 2: sudo ./tests/kms_flip  --run-subtest basic-plain-flip --force-module vkms" %}
+  caption="sudo ./tests/kms_flip  --run-subtest basic-plain-flip --force-module vkms" %}

 After an extended period of work to make VKMS pass in the basic-plain-flip, I finally achieved it thanks to all the support that I received from the DRM